Skip to content

 Read the layers as a ladder:

-1. No plugin: generic Orcho behavior.
+1. Generated scaffold only: generic Orcho behavior.

 2. Minimal plugin: project identity, stack, paths, and test hints.